Skip to content

 At Abilian, we’ve aligned our mission with the vision for a sustainable digital future, taking definitive steps to embody the collective call to action for the IT sector and beyond.
 Our commitments are manifest in two fundamental documents that guide our operations and innovation:

-1. Our Sustainability Charter, Version 1.0: This charter is a testament to our dedication to integrating sustainability into the core of our business practices.
+1. Our Sustainability Charter, Version 1.0: This charter embodies our dedication to integrating sustainability into the core of our business practices.
 By prioritizing environmental conservation, social justice, and economic sustainability, we are committed to reducing our ecological footprint, fostering an ethical and inclusive workplace, and driving long-term economic viability.
 This charter not only outlines our goals but also sets a framework for regular updates, ensuring we remain responsive to technological advancements and evolving stakeholder expectations.

 2. The CNLL’s Ethical Pledge, Article 8: Embracing the principles set forth by the United Nations Global Compact, we’ve pledged to cultivate a responsible corporate environment.
 This pledge underscores our commitment to fundamental freedoms, human rights, and sustainable development principles, including environmental stewardship through eco-design.
 Our approach to product and service development is deeply rooted in energy efficiency, pollution control, and biodiversity preservation, reflecting our commitment to minimizing our environmental impact.